-If you can’t find Proud Source locally, the best place to buy it in bulk is online through Amazon.
-A lot of people are ordering water online these days to avoid lugging cases home from the supermarket whiles saving money at the same time.
+If you can’t find Proud Source locally, a good place to buy it in bulk is online at Amazon.

 There are several case sizes of Proud Source available.
-Click the link below to see the current lowest price:
+Use the link below to check the price at Amazon:

 Now that you know the pH of Proud Source water and where to buy it in bulk, let’s check out what makes this natural spring water so special.

 Is Proud Source Water good for you?